bentoml/BentoML/docs/source/frameworks/xgboost.rst

 XGBoost
 =======

+XGBoost is an optimized distributed gradient boosting library designed to be highly efficient, flexible and portable.
 This guide provides an overview of using `XGBoost <https://xgboost.readthedocs.io/en/stable/>`_ with BentoML.

 Compatibility
 ~~~~~~~~~~~~~